WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ## What is needed to create a block theme?

-To be use a block theme you first need to activate the Gutenberg plugin.
+To use a block theme you first need to activate the Gutenberg plugin.

 ### Required files and file structure